manthanugemuge/youtube-thumbnail-downloader/README.md

 # YoutubeThumbnailDownloader
-A Simple Aplication to download Youtube thumnbnail from any link.
+A Simple Aplication to download Youtube thumnbnail from any link of specific Video provided.

 ## Tech Stacks Used